-The contribution deficiency improved from 1.77% of payroll to 0.57% of payroll.
-The primary reason for the change in contribution deficiency was the additional employer contribution beginning July 1, 2019.
-On a market value of assets basis, contributions are deficient by 0.06% of payroll.
+The contribution sufficiency/(deficiency) improved from a deficiency of (0.57)% of payroll to a contribution sufficiency of 0.80% of payroll.
+The primary reason for the change in contribution sufficiency/(deficiency) was the increase in employer contribution beginning July 1, 2020.
+On a market value of assets basis, contributions are sufficient by 0.58% of payroll.

-The contribution deficiency referenced above is based on current snapshot of statutory contributions for the fiscal year ending June 30, 2019.
-Additional employer contribution increases will be phased in over the next two years, ultimately increasing the statutory contribution rate by an additional 3.00% of payroll (and eliminating the contribution deficiency), if there are no significant gains or losses.
+The contribution sufficiency referenced above is based on a current snapshot of statutory contributions for the fiscal year ending June 30, 2021.
+Additional employer contribution increases will be fully phased in by July 1, 2021, ultimately increasing the statutory contribution rate by an additional 1.50% of payroll (further increasing the contribution sufficiency) if there are no significant gains or losses.

-Based on the actuarial value of assets, statutory contribution rates (including the increases described above), and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 29-year amortization period.
+Based on the actuarial value of assets, statutory contribution rates (including the increases described above), and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 28-year amortization period.

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately 7.3% for the plan year ending June 30, 2019.
-The AVA earned approximately 7.2% for the plan year ending June 30, 2019 as compared to the assumed rate of 7.50%.
+The Market Value of Assets (MVA) earned approximately 4.2% for the plan year ending June 30, 2020.
+The AVA earned approximately 7.1% for the plan year ending June 30, 2020 as compared to the assumed rate of 7.50%.